 You can apply for spousal support, regardless of whether or not you have children.
 If you do have children with the ex-partner from whom you are asking for spousal support, the payment of any child support takes priority over the payment of spousal support.

 If you cannot reach an agreement with your former spouse or partner, you can ask the court to decide this issue.
-If you were not married to your partner, or are separated and not ready to divorce, and both of you live in Nova Scotia, you would deal with spousal support under the Maintenance and Custody Act.
+If you were not married to your partner, or are separated and not ready to divorce, and both of you live in Nova Scotia, you would deal with spousal support under the Parenting and Support Act.
 If you are filing for divorce or in the middle of a divorce proceeding, you would deal with spousal support under the Divorce Act.